Sustainable Travel Tips with Kids.

 - Carried toiletries like- shampoo bar, detergent powder, soap,

-- Steel straws, spoons, snacks in small containers for the little one
+- Steel straws, spoons, and snacks in small containers for the little one

 - Requested the hotel staff to provide drinking water in a jar instead of water bottles